Kannada Sahitya Parishat: Growth

-H. V. Nanjundaiah remained as President of the Parishat for the first five years of its creation.
+M.R.A.S.
+(Member of the Royal Asiatic Society).

 In 1935, an annual event under the aegis of the Parishat called as Kannada Sahitya Sammelana commenced.
-The foundation ceremony of a separate building to house the Parishat was organised on 12 April 1937 under the Presidency of Karpura Srinivas Rao.
-The construction of this building was completed on 29 May 1938.
 B M Srikantaiah was the Vice President of the Parishat from 1938 till 1942.
 In 1938, the name of Karnataka Sahitya Parishat was changed to Kannada Sahitya Parishat.
 Under the guidance of B M Srikantaiah, the logo of the Parishat containing the map of the Mysore province with the phrase Sirigannadam gelge, Kannada Sahitya Parishat written inside it was created.
 Over the period of time; a women's wing, a publishing house, a Kannada journal and literature exams were also added to the repertoire of the Parishat.
 Kannada Sahitya Parishat branches at the district and taluk levels were also created.
 A new building is being constructed to replace the existing building of the Parishat at a cost of Rupees five crores.
 During its existence, the Parishat has contributed to the growth of Kannada language by organising conferences and debates, publication and release of books, organising talks by eminent writers and also by holding the annual Kannada Sahitya Sammelana.

+Maharaja Nalvadi Krishnaraja Wadiyar, royal patron of the Parishat.